 Nothing is more frustrating than viewing kids eating from adult eyes.
 As I have written over and over, the way children develop — and how each individual is different — explains why kids eat the way they do.
 Whether it’s picky eating, a preference for carbs, or eating a lot or what seems like too little, please take the time to understand what’s behind the way children eat at different stages.
 It will make it easier to find ways to help kids Put Their Best Fork Forward now and when they are grown.

 6. Choose Feeling Good over Guilt

 Here’s what’s left out of most messages about nutritious eating: food should be a positive in your family’s life.
-You are on the wrong track if it is filled with guilt, conflict, and sense of obligation.
-You are on the right track if it’s seen as a work on progress that everyone feels good about.
+You are on the wrong track if it is filled with guilt, conflict, and a sense of obligation.
+You are on the right track if it’s seen as a work in progress that everyone feels good about.

 Maybe the latter means your family’s diet is less than perfect.
-But not only are those good feelings beneficial for health, you’re more likely to strive for small gains that eventually add up to big ones.
+But not only are those good feelings beneficial for health, but you’re also more likely to strive for small gains that eventually add up to big ones.
 And then one day you realize that Putting Your Best Fork Forward has become a rewarding and doable part of everyday life.
 Not because you did what the experts told you to do, but because you took that advice, challenged it, and then made it your own.

 Want to raise a child with a healthy relationship with food?
 Check out Maryann’s book: How to Raise a Mindful Eater: 8 Powerful Principles for Transforming Your Child’s Relationship with Food